cvwjensen/springbootcourse/101/spring-primer/README.md

 ```

-### Exercise 6 - Curated list of dependencies - find version of a dependency
+### Exercise 6 - Curated list of dependencies - find the version of a dependency
-In this exercise you'll inspect the list fo dependencies in order to find out exactly with version of Spring Core we are using.
+In this exercise, you'll inspect the list for dependencies to find out exactly with the version of Spring Core we are using.

 - Open the pom.xml.
 - Use Intellij to navigate to the Parent pom.